junxit/us-congress-bills-110/metadata.md

 - 2007-06-18 — Introduced in House
 - 2007-06-18 — Referred to the House Committee on Financial Services.
 - 2007-06-18 — Referred to the Subcommittee on Capital Markets, Insurance and Government Sponsored Enterprises.
+- 2007-07-24 — Forwarded by Subcommittee to Full Committee by the Yeas and Nays: 26 - 17 .
+- 2007-07-24 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-08-01 — Committee Consideration and Mark-up Session Held.
+- 2007-08-01 — Ordered to be Reported (Amended) by the Yeas and Nays: 49 - 20.
+- 2007-09-06 — Placed on the Union Calendar, Calendar No. 201.
+- 2007-09-06 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+110-318.
+- 2007-09-06 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+110-318.